alexcalaca/technical-articles-alexandrecalaca/clhkp8lm8000i09mkbaxx31po.md

 ## Steps

-To create a custom validator in Rails, you need to define a class that inherits from ActiveModel::Validator or from ActiveModel::EachValidator and implements a validate method.
+To create a custom validator in Rails, you need to define a class that inherits from ActiveModel::Validator or ActiveModel::EachValidator and implement a validate method.

-The validate method can take a single or multiple arguments, one of them must the model instance being validated, and add error messages to the model's errors collection if the validation fails.
+The validate method can take a single or multiple arguments.
+One of them must be the model instance being validated, and you can add error messages to the model's errors collection if the validation fails.

-Let me hold your hand and show you the baby steps to create custom validations in separate classes with Rails.
+Let me guide you through the process with these eight simple steps, which I call "baby steps."

 8 super simples steps, I called them "baby steps".